gamcoh/Object-Detection-Tools/README.md

-# xml 2 json
+# xml -> json
-Converts labels annotations for object detection models
+Converts PASCAL VOC annotations to the \_annotations.json format supported by the Cloud Annotations tool.

 ## Instructions
 Install the Cloud Object Storage SDK: